top of page

 They stop because they realize:

-“I’m functioning… but I’m not optimal.”
+“I’m functioning… but I’m not the best version of myself”

 It’s hard to ignore.